RedHatPride/open-source-transition-resources/internet.md

 # Internet / Public information changes
 ## Social Media
 ### Google/Gmail
+Information on how to change your name and other info may be found [here](https://support.google.com/accounts/answer/27442?co=GENIE.Platform%3DDesktop&hl=en).
+Google appears to have made this process relatively simple.
 ### Facebook
 Load your Facebook profile, and click the down-pointing arrow in the top-right of the page and click Settings.
 Under General look for Name, click Edit and enter your new name.